Nike Zoom Fly 6 Running Shoe Review

 Our Verdict

-Although it's designed as a super trainer rather than a specialist racer, the Nike Zoom Fly 6 holds its own over the marathon.
+Although it's designed as a super trainer rather than a specialist racer, the Nike Zoom Fly 6 holds its own well over the marathon.
 The tall, bouncy midsole and full-length carbon plate keep forward momentum ticking along, while the cushioning is good enough to dampen impacts later in the race.
-It won't feel as feather-light, efficient, or protective as Nike's top-tier marathon shoes, but for runners who want race-day geometry in a more training-oriented package, it delivers decent long-distance performance.
+It won't feel as feather-light, efficient, or protective as Nike's top-tier marathon shoes, but for runners who want race-day geometry in a more training-oriented package, it delivers good long-distance performance.

 Pros

-• Decent responsiveness overall.
+• Adequate responsiveness overall.

 • Thin and flexible carbon plate.